sbojorge/peachesncream/README.md

 ### Credits

+* To [Django Tutorials](https://www.pythontutorial.net/django-tutorial/) for clear explanations and tutorial that help me understand better the concepts and the usage of class based views.
+* To Dee Mc for her wonderful [Recipe & Meal Sharing Tutorial](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) which was a great source of clarification and inspiration during the development of this project.
+* To [Django documentation](https://docs.djangoproject.com/en/4.2/), a well-structured source for finding answers.

 #### Media
+* The image for creating the logo comes from [Shutterstock](https://www.shutterstock.com/)
 * Fonts from https://fonts.google.com/ following the article published by Canva at https://www.canva.com/learn/best-google-font-combinations/
 * Color palette from https://mycolor.space/

 #### Content
 * Quotation about the Kanban management methodology: visit https://asana.com/resources/what-is-kanban

+### Acknowledgments

+Always and in first place to my loving and supporting family.

+Huge thanks to my mentor, Daisy McGirr for her guidance and professionalism.

 [Back to top 🔺](#peachesncream)